 If men and women are SO different emotionally and physically, it goes without saying that an intimate relationship between a man and a woman will be profoundly different than an intimate relationship between a man and a man and one between a woman and a woman.

 The sacred name given to an intimate relationship between a man and a woman is marriage.
 An intimate relationship between a man and man, will be characterized by different communication styles, emotional needs, and modes of behavior.
 The same can be said about intimate woman-woman relationships.
 Also, because they are so profoundly different than marriage, they deserve their own institutional names.
-Out of respect for those who commit to a male-male and female-female bonds, the names for the relationships should not be subsumed by or associated with the institution of marriage.
-They should not be called a same-sex-union or a gay marriage or a lesbian marriage.
-Rather, the community of those who form such relationships should choose their own sacred, institutional names.
+It’s important to note that the names for these male-male and female-female institutions, should not be subsumed by or associated with the institution of marriage.
+In other words, they should not be called a same-sex-union or a gay marriage or a lesbian marriage.
+Rather, the community of those who form such relationships deserver and should choose their own sacred, institutional names.

 The only aspect of male-female, male-male and female-female relationships that should be the same is the equality of civil rights.

 When man-woman, man-man and woman-woman relationships are discussed in this context there is no longer divisiveness based on bigotry.
 Rather, all relationships are honored for their sanctity, while their civil rights are recognized as equal.
+If this perspective is considered and adopted, this issue will fade from American politics.
 With this new perspective, each group can focus on their primary mission, the lifelong commitment to a sacred union between adults who love each other.